 As you can imagine, too much debt can be dangerous.
 What would occur if you run a business and suddenly your creditors ask for the money you owe them?

 You would go bankrupt.
 Instead, when debt in proportion to the equity is dismal, this makes your organization creditworthy and safer.

-Third, it happened many times in the financial world history to see profitable companies bankrupted due to a poor cash“>cash management.
+Third, it happened many times in the financial world history to see profitable companies bankrupt due to poor cash management.

-In fact, an organization can find cash“>cash through three main activities: Operating, Investing and Financing.
+In fact, an organization can find cash through three main activities: Operating, Investing, and Financing.

 Income Statement (P&L): Show me The Bottom Line

-This distracts you by other metrics on the Income Statement that are as important as the Net Income.
+This distracts you from other metrics on the Income Statement that are as important as the Net Income.